 It was one of the few openly religious events associated with the Pence campaign since he launched his successful bid for governor in 2011.
 On the campaign trail, and in press conferences since his November victory, Pence has downplayed his socially conservative views and talked up his priorities to boost jobs and education.

 “Tonight is not about us.
-It’s about all of you,” Pence told the ball crowd, before going on to praise his predecessor, Gov. Mitch Daniels, and invoke the name of the Colts’ rookie quarterback.
+It’s about all of you,” Pence told the crowd at the inaugural ball, before praising his predecessor, Gov. Mitch Daniels, and invoking the name of the Colts’ rookie quarterback.
 “We know we stand on the shoulders of giants.
-As I think about the opportunity and challenge before us, now I know how Andrew Luck felt,” Pence said.
+As I think about the opportunity and challenge before us, now I know how Andrew Luck felt,” he said.

 Today’s swearing-in ceremony is scheduled to take place on the west steps of the Indiana Statehouse, which overlooks a large plaza between two state government office buildings.
 It’s the first outdoor inaugural since 1997.